michaelcourcy/enterprise-blueprints/dh2i/readme.md

 ### Execute a PIT restore

-Ensure that you have an hourly policy and that 2 subsequent backupsrun successfully.
+Ensure that you have an hourly policy and that 2 subsequent backups ran successfully.

 1. delete the namespace
 ```
 kubectl delete ns mssql
 ```

-2. restore the last remote hourly backup but exclude the inserter pod to not create extra data at restore.
+2. restore the last remote hourly backup but exclude the inserter pod to not create extra data after restore complete.
-Check the last entries in the Sales.MyTables with the `dx` alias described above
+Check the last entries in the table Sales.MyTables with the `dx` alias described above.
 ```
 use AdventureWorks2022;
 select * from Sales.MyTable;